redis-developer/postgres-to-redis-rdi-demo/README.md

 cd rdi-deploy
 ./rdi-deploy-localdb.sh
 ```

-This script will:

-- Install the NGINX ingress controller using Helm
-- Create the `rdi` namespace in your K8S cluster
-- Deploy Redis Enterprise and custom resources
-- Deploy the RDI database and wait for it to be ready
-- Download the RDI Helm chart if not present already
-- Extract connection details from Kubernetes secrets
-- Generate a secure JWT key to be used with RDI API
-- Create a custom `rdi-values.yaml` for Helm deployment
-- Install RDI using Helm with the generated values

 The script has a 5-minute wait strategy for most of the resources created.
 If some resource takes more than 5 minutes, the script will halt.
 If this happens, don't worry.
 Just execute the script again, and it will pick up where it left off.